-5.3 When to enable and disable helpers?
+5.3 When to Enable and Disable Helpers?

 PostMan provides a mechanism to enable and disable helpers on demand, but in practice, we still need to answer the policy question about when to enable and disable helpers.
-In principle, both the clients and the servers can make the decision and we observe the following trade-offs:

-A client can monitor its perceived latency to the server and make decisions accordingly: this approach brings minimal overhead to the server side, but since a client cannot gain the overall load statistics of the server, it may not be able to make the best decisions in certain cases.
+In principle, both clients and servers can make the decision and we observe the following trade-offs: A client can monitor its perceived latency to the server and make decisions accordingly: this approach brings minimal overhead to the server side, but since a client cannot gain the overall load statistics of the server, it may not be able to make the best decisions in certain cases.
+For example, if the clients perceive that the latency exceeds a certain threshold, the clients would disconnect from servers and re-connect to helper nodes.
+However, the increase of latency on the client side may be caused by various issues, not only load imbalance on the server side.
+The clients hence may make the false decision on enabling PostMan.
 On the other hand, a server certainly has more information to make a better decision, but to execute the decision, the server must pay the overhead of notifying corresponding clients and helpers, which could be problematic if the server is already under heavy load.
+Nevertheless, notifying clients to disconnect from the overloaded server is the first step to mitigating bursty traffic.
+Furthermore, since the clients cannot acquire the overall system statistics, only the servers have sufficient load information to make the decision.
+Hence, compared to the previous version, when to enable/disable PostMan is left to servers.